Trevor Cox, Ph.D.

-- Prior to coming to UCO, Trevor adjunct taught at several universities, worked in professional ministry, and in the oil and gas industry.
+Prior to coming to UCO, Cox adjunct taught at several universities and worked in professional ministry and in the oil and gas industry.

 My wife and I have four kids, so I try and spend most of my free time with them.
 I also like to read, watch college football and basketball, jog (not run, runners go fast and do races) and watch cooking shows without actually knowing how to cook.

 Research, Published Work, and Scholarly Activities